biscuitgtaw/clearstatus/content/default/issues/2021-02-05-incident-0091-emergency-call-motor-vehicle-accident.md

   - Central Los Santos
 enableComments: false
 ---
 A Rescue Ambulance has been dispatched to respond from Station 7 for an Motor Vehicle Accident on Vespucci Boulevard, Mission Row.
-Firefighters are currently on scene providing medical assistance.
+The victim was provided with medical assistance and transported to hospital.
 Responding Units: RA-71, PR-2, SFM-5